thomas-crane/mint/readme.md

 cd mint
 npm link
 ```

+## VSCode language support
+The [Mint Language Support](https://marketplace.visualstudio.com/items?itemName=thomas-crane.mint-lang-support) extension for VSCode is available from the Visual Studio Marketplace, and the source code for the extension is [available on GitHub.](https://github.com/thomas-crane/mint-language-support)

+The extension provides syntax highlighting for the language, as well as snippets to make writing Mint code easier.

 # Using Mint
 There are several ways to use the Mint language after it is installed.
 Mint is first and foremost designed to be an interpreted language, but also has a compiler to JavaScript.